The WNC Desk · North Carolina

 A statewide camping ban

-The most contested bill has passed both chambers.
-HB 437 would make "unauthorized camping" on public property a crime across North Carolina.
+The most contested bill passed both chambers, and Governor Stein vetoed it on July 8.
+The House put an override on its calendar for August 4, then adjourned on August 7 without taking the vote.
+Lawmakers are not due back until November 16, after the election.
+So it is still not settled.
+HB 437 would forbid every city and county in North Carolina from regularly allowing people to camp or sleep on public property.
+It does not make camping a crime.
+A resident, a business owner, or the attorney general could sue the local government that allowed it, but only after giving it fifteen business days written notice and a chance to fix the problem, and only a winning resident or business owner could be awarded costs and fees.
 The House gave it final passage 73 to 40 on June 30; the Senate had passed it 26 to 16 the week before.
-Supporters say a statewide rule gives cities a clearer tool to keep public spaces clear and to move people toward services, and the bill lets local governments set up designated camping areas.
-Asheville and Buncombe leaders have warned it hands the enforcement bill to local governments without the money to carry it out, and that arresting people for sleeping outside does nothing about the shortage of beds to send them to.
+Supporters say a statewide rule gives cities a clearer tool to keep public spaces clear and to move people toward services.
+The bill also lets a local government set aside land it already owns as a camping area, for up to a year at a time and only once the state Department of Labor certifies it.
+Asheville and Buncombe leaders have warned it hands the enforcement bill to local governments without the money to carry it out, and that pushing people off public land does nothing about the shortage of beds to send them to.

 Parking minimums repealed

 The quietest bill may do the most for housing.
-HB 162 repeals local parking minimums, the rules that force new housing to include a set number of parking spaces.
+Starting January 1, 2027, HB 162 bars cities and counties outside the coastal area from requiring a set number of off-street parking spaces in new development.
 Those rules raise the cost of building and can kill small, affordable projects outright.
 Removing them will not build a single home by itself.
 But it clears one obstacle that has stood in the way for years, and it was the state's main housing move of the session, a rule change chosen in place of new housing dollars, as the new state budget makes plain.
+The same bill has a second half that has nothing to do with parking: it bars local stormwater rules from requiring new controls on already-built land, or on redevelopment that keeps the controls it has.
+In a region rebuilding from a flood, that is worth watching, and it is a separate story.

 What it means here

 Put the three together and Western North Carolina feels all of them.
-Buncombe County counted 824 people homeless on a single night, and 334 of them had no shelter at all; the state as a whole counted 15,512 in its 2025 tally.
-Those 334 are the people the camping ban would reach first.
-A statewide rule against sleeping outside does not add a shelter bed in Asheville, so the choice it forces on a deputy is the same one the county already faces: move someone along, or find them a place that in most cases is full.
+Buncombe County counted 824 people homeless on a single night, and 334 of them had no shelter at all; the state as a whole counted 15,512 in its 2025 tally.† Those 334 are the people the camping ban would reach first.
+A statewide rule against sleeping outside does not add a shelter bed in Asheville.
+It leaves a city two ways to comply: clear the camps it now tolerates, or open a certified site of its own.
+The deputy sent to do the clearing faces the same choice the county already faces: move someone along, or find them a place that in most cases is full.

 The commitment law runs into the same wall from the other side.
-Buncombe has a court that can now order up to 180 days of treatment, but the psychiatric beds, outpatient slots, and case managers to carry that order out are thin here in a way they are not in the Triangle or Charlotte.
+From December 1, Buncombe has a court that can order up to 180 days of outpatient treatment, but the psychiatric beds, outpatient slots, and case managers to carry that order out are thin here in a way they are not in the Triangle or Charlotte.
 A longer order does not create a clinician, so the reach of the law can outrun the care behind it.
 The parking repeal points the other way, easing over time the housing shortage that sits under both.
-But that relief is measured in years, and the ban and the commitment law both start counting now.
+But that relief is measured in years.
+The commitment law is already counting.
+The ban would not be: even if the veto is overridden, its camping section does not take effect until June 30, 2027.

 The thread through all three is money